harpertoken/autofix/api.md

 ## Rate Limiting

-Requests are subject to the rate limits of the underlying AI providers (Gemini: 200 requests/day free tier, SambaNova: varies).
+Requests are subject to the rate limits of the underlying AI providers:

+- Gemini: 200 requests/day free tier (varies by model)
+- SambaNova: Varies by plan

+The system automatically falls back to alternative providers or models when rate limits are hit.